How Much Can You Earn as a Freelance Copywriter?

 Mr. Krabs from SpongeBob is showering in money.
 This is a GIF.

-So, What Really Affects How Much You Get Paid?
+So, What Really Affects On Your Income?

 There’s more to getting high-paying gigs than just having a fast typing speed.
 Here’s what really makes the difference: